What is benign familial pemphigus?

 Usually, benign familial pemphigus is diagnosed by its appearance and family history, but it is often is mistaken for other skin problems.
-Impetigo, thrush, tinea (jock itch) and other blistering conditions look similar.
+Impetigo, thrush, tinea cruris (jock itch) and other blistering conditions look similar.

 Diagnosis may require a skin biopsy.
 The histology is characteristic, with layers of detached skin cells (‘acantholysis’) lining up like 'a row of tombstones'.
 Unlike pemphigus vulgaris, the immunofluorescence test for antibodies is negative.